-(c) Overnight and 2-Day delivery times.
+(c) Overnight Day delivery times.
 Ordering activities may require overnight or 2-day delivery.
-The Offeror is requested to annotate its price list or by separate attachment identify the items that can be delivered overnight or within

-2 days.
-Contractors offering such delivery services will be required to state in the cover sheet to its FSS price list details concerning this service.
+The Offeror is () price list or by separate attachment identify the items that can be delivered overnight or with ring such delivery services will be required to state in the cover sheet to its FSS price list deta concerning this st (End of clause)